ssbc/ssb-box2/README.md

 ## Methods

-### addDMKey(key)
+### addOwnDMKey(key)

 `key` must be a buffer.
-This key is only used to direct message (DM) yourself.
+By specifying the direct message (DM) for yourself, you are free to supply that from any source.
+This could be a key stored in [ssb-keyring], a key derived from the seed in meta feeds or simply a temporary key.
 For direct messaging other feeds a key is automatically derived.

 ### registerIsGroup(filter)